You have a new product or service to serve a market need and have developed a business plan.

-An important part of managing your startup is proper legal documentation.
+An important part of managing your tech startup is proper legal documentation.
 The shareholders’ agreement and the articles of association provide the roadmap to running your business.

 They provide a legal basis for how decisions will be made and differences resolved, how to handle ownership changes and how to issue new shares.

 An experienced startup lawyer will ensure that your shareholders’ agreement and the articles of association are written appropriately for your business.

 Be clear what founders do and want

 Turning an idea into a business often needs a number of founders to combine their skills, connections and assets.
 A co founder brings an essential business need to the company and receives a significant portion of the equity.

 If you are a co founder, your lawyer will be required to prepare and advise you on legal contracts with co-founders.
 The agreements should cover each person’s role in the business, ownership stake, remuneration and leaving provisions.

 As your business grows, you will be hiring employees with certain skills and connections.
 Employees will be paid for their time, and may also receive some equity.

 The company will need employees to sign employment contracts and you'll need legal support to ensure you don't miss anything.
 The employment agreements should clearly set out the terms of employment, such as the role, the remuneration and the dismissal process.
 At some point, the startup will need to involve a human resources professional.